 Get That Annual Eye Exam

 Don’t forget to book your yearly eye exam at Bolton Optometry Clinic in Bolton, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
-Furthermore, getting an exam is also an excellent opportunity to ask Dr. Vince Panzica any questions you may have.
+Furthermore, getting an exam is also an excellent opportunity to ask Dr. Michelle McKenzie any questions you may have.